jhpyle/docassemble/_docs/users.md

 add new privilege types, or delete privilege types that were already created.

+## <a name="add">Add User</a>

+Administrators can add users by clicking "Add a user" on the [User List] page.
+The user's first name, last name, e-mail, password, and user role(s) must be set.

 ## <a name="invite">Invite User</a>

 Administrators can invite people to register by clicking "Invite a